 As outlined by the Badminton World Federation (BWF), here is a simple root down of badminton rules.

 All singles and doubles matches are the best among the 3 available games.
 The first side to reach 21 points wins the game.

 A point is made on each service, and the one who wins the rally next to it is awarded.
 The winning side serves next.

 If the score is 20-20, one side must win the game by two clear points.
 If it reaches 29-29, the first to get the 30th point wins the game

 One point can be won if the birdie hits the ground in the opponent half of the court, including the shuttlecock lines.

 An issue can be accepted if a shot goes beyond the court’s boundaries, if the birdie hits the net or passes under/below it, or if a player attacks the birdie twice with his racket.

 Players must wait for the birdie to cross the net before playing the shot, and touching the net with your body or racket will result in a point being approved.
-For wining the best always use right birdie.
+For winning the best always use the right birdie.

 How to Serve in Badminton

 Birdie must be hit below waist height, with players serving diagonally in their opponent’s service box.
 Both players must remain stable until service.